How should departments submit cash or check deposits to the University?

 How does a department obtain additional tamper-resistant bags for submitting departmental deposits?

-The Controller’s Office Drop Box is available for deposits 24 hours a day, 365 days a year including holidays and weekends.
-Student Business Services does not accept Departmental Deposits in person at the counter; however, they will accept student payments, parking fee payments, and employee payroll reimbursements in person at the counter.
+The Controller’s Office drop box is available for deposits 24 hours a day, 365 days a year including holidays and weekends.
+The Office of Student Finance does not accept deposits of any kind in-person at the counter.

-Departments regularly delivering deposits with a large quantity of cash/checks will need a key to widen the Drop Box to deposit these bags.
-Keys will be supplied to departments as necessary by Student Business Services.
-Please contact Alisha Estep aestep@fsu.edu for more information about this process.
+Departments regularly delivering deposits with a large quantity of cash/checks will need a key to widen the secure drop box located outside of the Office of Student Finance at A1500 University Center to deposit these bags.
+Keys will be supplied to departments as necessary by the Office of Student Finance.
+Please contact Alisha Estep at aestep@fsu.edu for more information about this process.

 When are deposits delivered to the Controller’s Office drop box processed in OMNI?

-All cash/check payments delivered to the Student Business Services drop box may be receipted by the next business day.
+All cash/check payments delivered to the secure drop box located outside of the Office of Student Finance at A1500 University Center may be receipted by the next business day.

 If the Controller’s Office needs more information to post the deposit, a representative will contact the preparer listed on the form as well as the department’s Budget Account Manager, if needed.
 A response is requested within one business day to ensure timely processing.